Driving in the Greek islands

 Bringing a car or motorcycle on the ferry is a great idea to explore many of the Greek islands.
 Driving your own vehicle gives you peace of mind when arranging your trip.
 You can easily travel to some of the best beaches in the Greek islands, explore secluded villages and get around flexibly at night.

-Good to know: It’s good to bear in mind that there's not always public transport on smaller islands and remote villages.
+Good to know: it’s good to bear in mind that there's not always public transport on smaller islands and remote villages.

 To bring a vehicle on the ferry car deck you need to get a ferry ticket.
 You can book your car ticket in advance on Ferryhopper.
 As car deck spaces sell out fast, we recommend you book at least 3 months in advance, particularly for popular ferry routes.
-You can check all 2021 ferry ticket offers on Ferryhopper to book the cheapest vehicle ferry tickets.
+You can check all ferry ticket offers for 2023 on Ferryhopper to book the cheapest vehicle ferry tickets.

 The most important thing to remember when boarding a ferry in Greece with your car or motorcycle is to follow the ferry car deck steward guidelines.
 They will guide you through the process of boarding the ferry through the car deck door and guide you to the proper parking spot on board.